Lyon0129/cse15l-lab-reports/index.md

     OutputStream os = exchange.getResponseBody()
     This line gets the OutputStream that will be used to send the response body. os.write(ret.getBytes())
-    The response body (which now includes "1.
-Hello\n2.
-How are you") is written to the output stream. os.close()
+    The response body (which now includes "1. hello\n2. how are you") is written to the output stream. os.close()
     The output stream is closed, finalizing the response.
 2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?